Skip to content

 After completing this module, you will be able to:

-1. Evaluate when local storage, Longhorn, OpenEBS, or LVM-based solutions are appropriate vs. full distributed storage
+1. Evaluate when local storage, Longhorn, OpenEBS, or LVM-based solutions are appropriate compared to a full distributed storage system, and justify that choice against workload, blast-radius, and operational-cost criteria.

-2. Implement local-path-provisioner and TopoLVM for workloads that tolerate node-local storage semantics
+2. Implement local-path-provisioner and TopoLVM for workloads that tolerate node-local storage semantics, including the topology, scheduling, and quota concerns that determine whether the volume actually does what the manifest claims.

-3. Deploy Longhorn as a lightweight replicated storage solution with automated backups and snapshot capabilities
+3. Deploy Longhorn as a lightweight replicated storage solution with automated backups, snapshots, and a tested restore drill, and read the resulting Volume/Replica/Engine custom resources fluently when something misbehaves.

 A fintech startup ran six microservices on three bare-metal servers.
 They deployed Rook-Ceph because “everyone uses Ceph.”
-Within a week, the Ceph monitors consumed 2 GB of RAM each, the OSD recovery traffic saturated their 10 GbE links during a node reboot, and a junior engineer accidentally deleted the mon keyring while debugging.
-Total downtime: 14 hours.
+Within a week, the Ceph monitors consumed 2 GB of RAM each, OSD recovery traffic saturated their 10 GbE links during a node reboot, and a junior engineer accidentally deleted the mon keyring while debugging.
+Total downtime was 14 hours, two of which were spent finding a backup of the keyring on a laptop.

-They replaced Ceph with Longhorn.
+They replaced Ceph with Longhorn the following weekend.
 Deployment took 20 minutes.
-Each microservice got a 3-replica volume backed by local NVMe.
-The total storage overhead dropped from 9 pods (3 MONs, 3 MGRs, 3 OSDs) to a single DaemonSet.
-Six months later, they have had zero storage incidents.
+Each microservice received a three-replica volume backed by local NVMe.
+The total storage overhead dropped from nine pods (three MONs, three MGRs, three OSDs, plus the operator) down to a single per-node DaemonSet.
+Six months later, they have had zero storage incidents, and the on-call rotation no longer dreads pages from the storage layer.

-Not every on-premises cluster needs a distributed storage system.
-If your workloads are stateless, or if each pod can tolerate node-local storage that disappears when the node dies, local storage solutions are simpler, faster, and cheaper.
-Even when you need replication, lightweight alternatives like Longhorn and OpenEBS provide it without the operational complexity of Ceph.
+That story repeats across small clusters every month, and it points at a deeper truth: not every on-premises cluster needs a distributed storage system.
+If your workloads are stateless, or if each pod can tolerate node-local storage that disappears with the node, local storage is simpler, faster, and dramatically cheaper to operate.
+Even when you do need replication, lightweight alternatives like Longhorn and OpenEBS provide it without the operational complexity, blast radius, and learning curve that Ceph imposes on a team.

-• When local storage is the right choice (and when it is not)
+• When local storage is the right choice, and the failure modes that make it the wrong one

-• TopoLVM and LVM CSI for production local volumes with topology awareness
+• TopoLVM and LVM CSI for production local volumes with topology-aware scheduling and real capacity enforcement

-• Longhorn for replicated storage without Ceph complexity
+• Longhorn for replicated storage without Ceph complexity, including backups, recurring jobs, and disaster-recovery drills

-• Decision framework for choosing the right storage solution
+• A decision framework you can defend in design review for choosing the right storage solution per workload tier

 ┌─────────────────────────────────────────────────────────────────────┐